Jeiwan/uniswapv3-book/content/_index.md

 ![Uniswap Foundation logo](/images/uf_logo.png)

 The author of this book received a grant from [Uniswap Foundation](https://uniswapfoundation.mirror.xyz/).
-Without the grant, I wouldn't probably had enough motivation and patience to dig Uniswap into its deepest depths and to finish the book.
+Without the grant, I wouldn't probably have had enough motivation and patience to dig Uniswap into its deepest depths and to finish the book.
 You can [learn more about Uniswap Grants Program](https://www.unigrants.org/) (and maybe apply!).